Making Sense of the Appraisal Process

 The inspection is where an appraisal starts

-Back at the office, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Replacement Cost

-• In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.
+• However, if the subject has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.

 Valuation Using the Income Approach